elenasacristan/treebooks/README.md

 #### Travis
 At the top of this Readme file you can see that the website passes the Travis test.

-The code that I was meant to use in the Travis.yml file was not working and I found out that there were some issues when using python 3.7 and django 1.11.17.
-Finally, I found out in Slack the code that was working well for my python and django versions.
+The code that I was meant to use in the Travis.yml file was not working and I found out that there were some issues when using python 3.7 and Django 1.11.17.
+Finally, I found out in Slack the code that was working well for my python and Django versions.

 #### Dev Tools